-Fish can seep both during the day and night, but they mostly sleep during the night when it dark and quiet.
+Fish can seep both during the day and night, but they mostly sleep during the night when it is dark and quiet.
 When they are asleep, their body movement is slow.
 Most fish also like hiding when taking a nap.

-Colored lights don’t do anything terrible directly to fish, but color changing lights can impose stress on them.
-I have observed a bit of restlessness among my aquarium fish when I set sequential color changing mode.
+Colored lights don’t do anything terrible directly to fish, but color-changing lights can impose stress on them.
+I have observed a bit of restlessness among my aquarium fish when I set sequential color-changing mode.
 Actually, this is not the effect of colored light, but they become scared by the change.

-Switching off the light at night will help the fish get some sleep, which may help prevent them from losing appetite and becoming lethargic and aggressive.
+Switching off the light at night will help the fish get some sleep, which may help prevent them from losing their appetite and becoming lethargic or aggressive.
 Plants also need light during the day to make food but don’t need it at night.
 So, turning off the aquarium light at night will also benefit the plants.

 Algae growth, a big problem in fish tanks, is best controlled by turning off the fish tank light at night.
 So, turn the light off at night, don’t hesitate.